godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 Imagine we started by creating the room.
 We could make a couple of different room scenes, with unique arrangements of furniture in them.
 Later, we could make a house scene that uses multiple room instances for the interior.
-We would create a citadel out of many instanced houses and a large terrain on which we would place the citadel.
-Each of these would be a scene instancing one or more sub-scenes.
+We would create a citadel out of many instantiated houses and a large terrain on which we would place the citadel.
+Each of these would be a scene instantiating one or more sub-scenes.

 Later, we could create scenes representing guards and add them to the citadel.
 They would be indirectly added to the overall game world.